Why does the US have hunting laws?

 Why Do We Have Hunting Seasons?

-Hunting seasons can help responsible hunters maintain the balance of over hunting and not have a 12-month season of relentless shooting.
+Hunting seasons can help responsible hunters maintain the balance between overhunting and not having a 12-month season of relentless shooting.

 These often happen in the fall, especially for deer hunting, as this is the time of the rut.
 Spring seasons of hunting are rare as this is the time when animals raise the next generation, which subsequently maintains the population.